Shoe last is used only in shoe making and the focus here is on professionally made shoes [ not diy or slippers].

 There are also few shoe lasts that I didn’t mention here, just because I wanted to talk with you about most common shoe lasts types that you need in your work.

-Now, in the comment below let me know what is the shoe last that you use in your work?
+Now, in the comment below let me know what is a shoe last that you use in your work?